 Rustic Oak is a color that falls in between Medium Oak and Mahogany Oak, with a slightly darker grain texture.

 If you’re a lover of Oak but don’t want to appear too common, Rustic Oak vanities are for you.
-They provide the soily, earthly feeling that wooden vanities do, but with added panache.
+They provide the soil, and earthly feeling that wooden vanities do, but with added panache.
 Don’t believe us?
-Compare Oak and Rustic Oak side-by-side, you’ll see the difference!
+Compare Oak and Rustic Oak side-by-side, and you’ll see the difference!

-Ans: The most popular colors for bathroom vanities are grey, white, blue.
+The most popular colors for bathroom vanities are grey, white, and blue.
 Wooden tones like rustic oak and elm ember are also common.

-Ans: For small bathrooms, darker colors would be best since cleaning up is going to be a hassle in tight spaces.
-Darker colored vanities require less fine-cleaning.
+For small bathrooms, darker colors would be best since cleaning up is going to be a hassle in tight spaces.
+Darker-colored vanities require less fine cleaning.

-Ans: White or gray walls would be ideal for a gray vanity.
+White or gray walls would be ideal for gray vanity.
 Any other color will just provide an ugly contrast.

 Now that you know all of the bathroom vanity color ideas, we hope you can make the ideal choice.
 Remember, you should check reviews of the product in question, no matter the color that you choose.
 And always keep a theme in mind.
 If the wall is one color, the vanity is another; the floor is another – your space will look like an amusement park!
 However, if you like that theme, there’s nothing wrong with it.